slarry07/Automating_E-Commmerce-Website/README.md

-CAPSTONE PROJECT 7- AUTOMATING DEPLOYMENT OF AN E-COMMERCE WEBSITE! - CI/CD MASTERY Project Scenario
+CAPSTONE PROJECT 7- AUTOMATING DEPLOYMENT OF AN E-COMMERCE WEBSITE! - CI/CD Project Scenario
 In this project, I am tasked to design and implement a robust CI/CD pipeline using Jenkins to automate the deployment of a web application.
 The goal is to achieve continuous integration, continuous deployment and ensure the scalability and reliability of the applications.